gradslam/gradslam.github.io/index.md

 </div>

-Further, we have evaluated gradSLAM on the TUM RGB-D benchmark, as well as on an in-house sequence captured from an Intel RealSense D435 camera.
+Further, we have evaluated gradslam on the TUM RGB-D benchmark, as well as on an in-house sequence captured from an Intel RealSense D435 camera.

 <div style="text-align:center">
     <img src="{{ site.baseurl }}/images/tum.gif" />